slu-soc5650/final-project/docs/index.md

   2. **Waypoint 2 - Initial Data Cleaning**
       * Create the necessary project analysis development components described in [Vignette 2](analysis-development.html)
       * Begin the data cleaning process described in [Vignette 4](data-cleaning.html), focusing specifically on [Section 4.1](data-cleaning-overview.html).
 My expectation here is that each student loads their main data set (e.g., crime data, CSB data, or some other data set you have selected), and applies the [data cleaning workflow](https://github.com/slu-soc5650/module-2-data-cleaning/blob/master/handouts/wranglingWorkflow.pdf) to it.
 It does not have to be complete, and there may be additional work left to do, but I do want to see that each step of the workflow has been addressed in some way.
 You do not need to address [Section 4.2](spatial-data-creation.html) for this waypoint.
+  3. **Waypoint 3 - Combining Data Sources**
+      * Continue to update the necessary project analysis development components described in [Vignette 2](analysis-development.html)
+      * Use `tidycensus` to access a minimum of two sets of demographic data that you want to map along side your main data set.
+These should be created following [Vignette 5](demographics.html).
+For now, you do not need to worry about the projected coordinate system these data are stored in.
+We'll come back to this point for a later waypoint.
+  4. **Waypoint 4 - Projecting Data**
+      * Continue to update the necessary project analysis development components described in [Vignette 2](analysis-development.html)
+      * Select a projected coordinate system that is appropriate for your project's scale.
+      * Project your cleaned data set created as part of [Vignette 4](demographics.html)'s [Section 4.2](spatial-data-creation.html).
+You do not need to aggregate these points at this stage of the project, only project them.
+You should add to the notebook you created specifically for [Vignette 4](demographics.html) and re-knit it.
+      * Re-project your demographic data created as part of [Vignette 5](demographics.html) for Waypoint 3.
+You should add to the notebook you created specifically for [Vignette 5](demographics.html) and re-knit it.
+      * Begin to address [Vignette 6](https://slu-soc5650.github.io/final-project/spatial-data-access.html) by identifying at least five additional spatial data layers you may want to include in your maps.
+At least one of these layers should be downloaded from the U.S. Census Bureau's TIGER/Line database via the `tigris` package.
+For each layer, load it into your notebook, re-project it, and store in as a `.shp` or `.geojson` file in your `data/` folder.
+Raw data can be stored in `data/raw/` as part of your project folder system.

 ## License {-}
 Copyright © 2016-2021 [Christopher G. Prener](https://chris-prener.github.io)